Thermonuclear weapon: China

-The 1966 small layer cake test was still carried out in May 1966 as "596L" (for Project 596 first atomic bomb but with the addition of [L]ithium deuteride).
-The true two-stage thermonuclear design first tested at a small scale as the "629" device, in December 1966, yielding 120 kt.
+The 1966 small layer cake test was still carried out in May 1966 as "596L" (for Project 596 first atomic bomb but with the addition of lithium deuteride).
+The true two-stage thermonuclear design first tested at a small scale as the "629" device, in December 1966, yielding 120 ktonTNT.
 Following this success it was decided to cannibalize the materials from the backup "658" layer cake project.
 In the fervor of the Cultural Revolution, the Ninth Academy eagerly competed against Peng Huanwu's prediction that France would test its first hydrogen bomb in 1967, and moved the speculative 639 test date from October to July.
-The two-stage design was then tested at full scale as the "639" device aka Test No. 6 in June 1967, yielding 3.31 Mt.
+The two-stage design was then tested at full scale as the "639" device aka Test No. 6 in June 1967, yielding 3.31 MtonTNT.

 In China the two-stage design has become known as the Yu Min configuration (于敏构型, Yú Mǐn gòu xíng).
 The Chinese government claims that although it is a multi-stage thermonuclear weapon design, it is distinct from the Teller-Ulam design assumed to be used by the other four thermonuclear nations, allowing further miniaturization, and that together these two comprise the only feasible thermonuclear weapon designs.
 The differences are unclear, as the Chinese design also channels energy from a nuclear fission primary to compress a thermonuclear secondary.
 Like the initial Soviet and British hydrogen bombs, the secondary is spherical, unlike the first cylindrical secondaries used in the US.

-A story in The New York Times by William Broad reported that in 1995, a supposed Chinese double agent delivered information indicating that China knew secret details of the U.S. W88 warhead, supposedly through espionage.
+A story in The New York Times by William Broad reported that in 1995, a supposed Chinese double agent delivered information indicating that China knew secret details of the US W88 warhead, supposedly through espionage.
 (This line of investigation eventually resulted in the abortive trial of Wen Ho Lee.)